-‘Star Wars: Episode 8’ Rumor: Behind Luke’s Different View Of The Jedi, How It Affects Rey’s Training
+‘Star Wars: Episode 8’ Rumor: Yoda Influences Luke’s View Of The Jedi, Changes Rey’s Training

 Nevertheless, there were always expectations that Yoda will be part of Star Wars: Episode 8.
 It was revealed in the past that a puppet of the character was made especially for the movie.

-Furthermore, Frank Oz, the voice behind the legacy character, hinted in an interview with Variety that the fallen Jedi master will appear in the Star Wars sequel by denying talking about the film because he’s “been asked not to.”
+Furthermore, Frank Oz, the voice behind the legacy character, hinted in an interview with Variety that the fallen Jedi Master will appear in the Star Wars sequel by denying talking about the film because he’s “been asked not to.”

 Star Wars: Episode 8 – The Last Jedi will hit the cinemas December 15.